point85/Shift/README.md

 ```

 ## Work Schedule Application
 An example work schedule application has been built to demonstrate fundamental capabilities of the library.
-The user interface is implemented in JavaFX 8 and database persistency is provided by JPA (Java Persistence API) with FXML descriptors.
+The user interface is implemented in JavaFX 8 and database persistency is provided by JPA (Java Persistence API) with FXML descriptors in orm.xml file.
 EclipseLink is the JPA implementation for a Microsoft SQL Server database.

 The editor allows new schedules to be created and saved to the database as well as updated and deleted.

-The screen capture below shows shift instances in the month of June, 2017 with the DNO schedule selected:
+The screen capture below shows shift instances for the month of June, 2017 with the DNO schedule selected.
 ![DNO Instances Diagram](https://github.com/point85/shift/blob/master/doc/ShiftInstances.png)

 The "Editor ..." button launches the editor (see below).
 To display shift instances, follow these steps:
-*  Select the schedule in the drop-down, e.g. DNO.
+*  Select the schedule in the drop-down, e.g. DNO Plan.
 *  Choose the beginning date from the picker and enter the beginning time of day (hour:minute)
 *  Choose the ending date from the picker and enter the ending time of day (hour:minute)
 *  Click the "Show Shifts" button.
 The shift instances will be displayed in the table along with the total working and non-working time.

-The screen capture below shows the work schedule editor with the Shift tab selected:
+The screen capture below shows the work schedule editor with the Shift tab selected.
 ![Schedule Editor Diagram](https://github.com/point85/shift/blob/master/doc/ShiftEditor.png)

-The screen capture below shows the work schedule editor with the Rotations tab selected:
+The screen capture below shows the work schedule editor with the Rotations tab selected.
+The rotation duration is displayed in the table.
 ![Schedule Editor Diagram](https://github.com/point85/shift/blob/master/doc/RotationEditor.png)

-The screen capture below shows the work schedule editor with the Teams tab selected:
+The screen capture below shows the work schedule editor with the Teams tab selected.
+The average hours worked per week is displayed in the table.
 ![Schedule Editor Diagram](https://github.com/point85/shift/blob/master/doc/TeamEditor.png)

-The screen capture below shows the work schedule editor with the Non-working Periods tab selected:
+The screen capture below shows the work schedule editor with the Non-working Periods tab selected.
 ![Schedule Editor Diagram](https://github.com/point85/shift/blob/master/doc/NonWorkingEditor.png)

 To create a work schedule, click the "New" button and follow these steps: